AnujKrishnaPhuyal/NLP/README.md

-Under this repo, You can find various NLP projects like Language translator and more
+Under this repo, You can find various NLP projects like Language translator, Sentiment Analysis and more...